Frequently Asked Questions

 7. When are the 3 classes held?

 Basically, classes are held during Periods 2, 3, & 4 for AM Session or Periods 5, 6, & 7 for PM Session.
 Students choose either AM or PM Session to attend Freestyle.
-See schedule below.
+The NORMAL schedule is posted here.

 8. What will my day look like?